roblatour/OMVBackup/README.md

 OMV's scheduling feature can be used to setup automatic periodic backups

 To do this:
-1. Sign on to the OMV Web interface as admin
+1. Sign on to the OMV web interface as admin
 2. Go to System - Scheduled Tasks and click on the + sign in the horizontal menu bar to add a new task
 3. Check Enabled
 4. Set your desired scheduling;